 The Court of Appeal hears appeals against convictions and sentences imposed by the County and Supreme Courts.
-All appeals by defendants convicted or sentenced require leave of the Court.
+All appeals by defendants require leave of the Court.

 Applications for leave to appeal

 Parties must file their application for leave to appeal and written case within 28 days of the date of sentence.
-All applications for leave must comply with Practice Note SC CA 1 Criminal Appeals.
+All applications for leave must comply with Practice Note SC CA 1 Criminal Appeals (First Revision).

 You can also refer to a sample written case for guidance but this is only indicative as applications for leave must be tailored to the particular circumstance.

 - Court of Appeal Form 6-2A Notice of Application for Leave to Appeal against Conviction